Police Open Accountable Units In Abuja Stations | Leadership Newspaper

 Also speaking, the provost officer in charge at the FCT command, SP Olisa Olisakwe said the FCT provost has handled and resolved 150 cases in less than one year.

-While speaking on the need for the program, which featured taxi drivers, market women and civil society organizations, the FCT police spokesperson, Anjuguri Manzah said the was designed to help the public know what they are supposed to do when the need arises and how they can hold police officers responsible.
+While speaking on the need for the programme, which featured taxi drivers, market women and civil society organisations, the FCT police spokesperson, Anjuguri Manzah said that it was designed to help the public know what they are supposed to do when the need arises and how they can hold police officers responsible.

-He explained that whenever anyone is not comfortable with the way a police man handled his cases, he or she can work into these police accountable units and complain.
+He explained that whenever anyone is not comfortable with the way a policeman handled his case, he or she could walk into these police accountable units and complain.

 MOST READ